hpham22/data-replication-hp-rt-bjpols-23/README.md

 Hung Pham and Robert Thomson,
 Monash University

-Any enquiries about the reported analyses, please contact Mr. Hung Pham (PhD Candidate) at, hung.pham1@monash.edu
+Any enquiries about the reported findings, please contact Mr. Hung Pham (PhD Candidate) at, hung.pham1@monash.edu

-The findings were based on the following R packages,
+The analyses were based on the following R packages,

 emmeans;
 ggeffects;